rajatvd/rajatvd.github.io/_posts/2024-09-11-Floating-Point.md

   <source src="{{site.baseurl}}/images/floating_point/mp4s/LogFixedPoint.mp4" type="video/mp4">
 </video>

 Before moving forward, let's switch to binary numbers, since that's what computers actually use in practice.
 The same ideas of the logarithm and fixed point apply to binary numbers as well, since we simply have a different base for the log.
 In binary, the only digits -- rather bits -- are $0$ and $1$.
 For example, the decimal number $5.25$ would be represented as $101.01$ in binary.

 ## Floating Point Numbers

 Computing logarithms is a non-trivial operation in practice, and ideally we would like to avoid having to compute them just to store numbers.

-Instead, we can use a simple approximation to the logarithm is based on **scientific notation**.
+Instead, we can use a simple approximation to the logarithm based on **scientific notation**.

 We can rewrite a real number $x$ as